COSC203 Web, Databases, and Networks

 1. Create a new database user with a secure password

-CREATE USER 'dbuser' IDENTIFIED BY 'MoreSecurePasswordHere';
+CREATE USER 'dbuser'@'localhost' IDENTIFIED BY 'MoreSecurePasswordHere';

-1. Update the database connection code
+1. Update the database connection code to use the new variables

-2. Update .gitignore to ignore your .env file
+3. Update .gitignore to ignore your .env file

 8. Marking Off